- Niet-wetenschappelijke functies

 Terms and conditions

-We offer a one year term position, with the possibility of renewal based on need, funding and performance.
-Salary range from € 2,790.- to € 4,402.- gross per month on a full-time basis (pay scale 10, in accordance with the Collective Labour Agreement for Dutch Universities).
+We offer a full-time, 2 year term position.
+Salary range from € 2.367 to € 3.606 gross per month (pay scale 7 or 8 in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.